reelyactive/barnowl/SECURITY.md

 Should you discover a novel security issue or vulnerability, kindly __report your findings privately__, either to __security@reelyactive.com__, or with the __Report a vulnerability__ feature under the Security tab of this GitHub repository.

-Kindly provide sufficient detail to effectively address, if not resolve, the issue, as well as a means of contact should additional detail be required, _and so we can return our thanks!_
+Kindly provide sufficient detail to effectively address, if not resolve, the issue, as well as a means of contact should additional detail be required, _and so that we may return our thanks!_

 These security guidelines were drafted by [the reelyActive team](https://www.reelyactive.com/team/) and we invite you to adapt them for your own projects under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).